Getting Your License/Certification

 Many state governments use PSI as a barber licensing testing service.

-Candidates would go to the Board of Barber Examiners homepage and print out this Master Barber Examination Candidate Information Bulletin, which explains in detail the steps you need to take.
+Candidates would go to the Board of Barber Examiners homepage and print out this Master Barber Application to Test, which explains in detail the steps you need to take.
 Read it carefully, because it includes the registration form and instructions on how to get your application processed as quickly as possible.

 You begin the actual process by mailing your license application to PSI Services.
 Once approved by PSI, you will receive a postcard with instructions for paying for and scheduling your first exam – the written “theory and law” test.
 The fee for the “theory and law” exam is $70, and can be taken at several Tennessee test-taking locations: Chattanooga, Jackson, Johnson City, Knoxville, Memphis and Nashville.

 Only after you pass the written exam are you allowed to register for the hands-on “practical” exam, which also costs $70 and can be taken at locations in Memphis, Nashville and Knoxville.

 When you pass both examinations through PSI, congratulations!
 You will receive a notification along with a license application form to complete.